 For limited edition prints please email me using the contact form on the sidebar

-I currently am using the brilliant Canon EOS 5D Mark III Camera.
+I currently am using the brilliant Canon EOS 5D Mark IV Camera.
 This has a newly redesigned autofocus system as well as a faster shutter speed.
 So now as well as brilliant low light capabilities and quality it has the tools for proper wildlife photography.

 I currently use, as of end 2013, the amazing Canon 200-400mm f4 lens.
 This lens just amazes me.
 So versatile and the sharpness and image quality are top notch.
 I used to use the Canon EF 100-400mm f4.5-5.6L IS Zoom Lens for wildlife shots combined with Kenko 1.4X Teleconverter for Canon.
-The vast majority of my wildlife shots are shot with this lens.